neondatabase/website/content/docs/guides/autoscaling-guide.md

 Some key points about this Autoscaling view:

 - Allocation refers to the vCPU and memory size provisioned to handle current demand; autoscaling automatically adjusts this allocation, increasing or decreasing the allocated vCPU and memory size in a step-wise fashion as demand fluctuates, within your minimum and maximum limits.
-- Your minimum and maximum limits are shown as solid white lines.
+- Your minimum and maximum limits are shown as solid horizontal lines.
 This represents the allocation boundary: the size of your allocated vCPU/memory stays within this range so long as your compute endpoint remains active.
 It scales to zero after the defined period of inactivity.
 - A re-activated compute endpoint scales up immediately to your minimum allocation, ensuring adequate performance for your anticipated demand.

 Place your cursor anywhere in the graph to get more usage detail about that particular point in time.